ArvidLandmark/Household-budget/README.md

 Enjoy!

-The example file was created by Nils, based on real usage from September 2018 to July 2019.
+The data used in the example file was gathered by Nils, based on real usage from September 2018 to July 2019.

 Created by Arvid Landmark, September 2018.